Satayu47/IncidentResponse_Porsche/CONTRIBUTING.md

-# Contributing to Incident Response ChatOps Bot
+# Contributing - Phase 2 Development

-Welcome Phase-2 developers! 🚀 This guide will help you understand the Phase-1 output and build the automated response system.
+Hey!
+If you're building Phase 2, this guide explains how Phase 1 works and what data it gives you.

-## 🎯 Phase-2 Development Goals
+## What Phase 2 needs to do

-Phase-2 should implement **automated dynamic playbooks** that:
+The goal is to take Phase 1's analysis and actually respond to incidents automatically:
-1. **Process Phase-1 JSON output**
+1. Take the JSON output from Phase 1
-2. **Select appropriate response playbooks** based on incident classification
+2. Pick the right response playbook based on what type of incident it is
-3. **Execute automated countermeasures** for high-confidence incidents
+3. Run automated fixes for incidents we're confident about
-4. **Escalate to humans** for complex cases requiring judgment
+4. Hand off tricky cases to humans

-## 📥 Phase-1 Output Format
+## What Phase 1 gives you

-Phase-1 provides structured JSON with all necessary context:
+Here's the JSON structure you'll get from Phase 1:

 ```json
 {